 Please email an electronic version of the text and hi resolution image of each panel to us at firstname.lastname@example.org , to join online displays.
 Please include the name(s) of the maker(s), where they come from and contact details, including an email address – though these will not be published.)

-Please send panels to join the core display to : Loving Earth Project, ℅ FWCC, Friends House, 173-177 Euston road, London NW1 2BJ.
-Please do not address enquiries to FWCC but only to firstname.lastname@example.org.
+Normally we would ask you to end panels to join the core display to : Loving Earth Project, ℅ FWCC, Friends House, 173-177 Euston road, London NW1 2BJ.
+(Please do not address enquiries to FWCC but only to email@example.com.)

 If you would like to keep your panel to be part of a local display, at least initially, please send us photo and text to join the online display and tell us about your project.